alexk99/the_router/bras/bras_howto_eng.md

 ## 7.2.
 DHCP response routing

-In order to dhcp server responses successfully reach their destinations a dhcp server should know a route to the network dhcp requests are coming from.
+In order to DHCP server responses successfully reach their destination a DHCP server should know routes to networks DHCP requests are coming from.
-In our example, dhcp requests are coming from network 10.10.0.0/24.
+In this example DHCP requests are coming from network 10.10.0.0/24.
 Therefore there should be a route to the destination 10.10.0.0/24 on linux host H4.
 The route should point to TheRouter that is connected via vlan 20, so the route should be added by the following command: